 - If your journey time extends beyond a couple of hours, it makes great sense to carry some extra water bottles to avoid dehydration.
 It can also be used to keep your car hydrated in case of overheating.

-- Avoid travelling alone when you are pregnant from the safety point of view.
+- Avoid travelling alone when you are pregnant from a safety point of view.
 Having a friend or a family member is always recommended, especially over long distances and where night travel is involved.

 - Before starting on the journey, check if the car has a spare tire in its boot.
 A toolkit with a hydraulic jack is necessary to change tires without much of a hassle.